Saturday, 31 December 2011

 A visitor on the train

 Alasdair's friend Clarissa will be arriving late this evening by train from London.
 He has been working hard to prepare for her arrival by clearing out Jamie's old room, cleaning it, putting on fresh bedclothes etc. It is quite sweet to see him making all this effort.
 He has asked me not to embarrass him and is getting his hair cut today to smarten himself up.
 He first met Clarissa on holiday in St Lucia three years ago and they have stayed in touch.
 Earlier this year he visited her when he was doing work experience in London.
 He decided that her visit should include a ceilidh because she has never been to one.
-However this was easier said than done.
-With only one evening in Glasgow it was difficult to find a ceilidh.
-Laurie's has ceilidh evenings but Ally has never been there and, understandably, they were very strict about age when he phoned up (Ally and Clarissa are both seventeen).
-I phoned round a few friends hoping that there might be a ceilidh at some sports club on the south side but no joy.
-Finally I searched on the Internet for Christmas party nights that included a ceilidh, and I came up with Cafe Source at St Andrews on the Square.
-Ally and I decided that he and Clarissa would have a better chance of getting in if James and I came with them, so I booked four tickets for their Christmas dinner and ceilidh for tomorrow night.
-It was nearly full so we were very lucky to get a table; Alasdair was so relieved because he had promised Clarissa a ceilidh so he wanted to come up with the goods!
-When James found out he was not a happy boy; he had been looking forward to a quiet Saturday night at home, and he did a lot of muttering about "this is a load of nonsense" and "I'm not going".
-I reminded him that he too was young once and wanting to impress a girl, but he retorted that his parents certainly wouldn't have gone to this trouble to help him.
-Which is true.
+I searched on the Internet for Christmas party nights that included a ceilidh, and I came up with Cafe Source at St Andrews on the Square.
+Ally decided that since he and Clarissa are seventeen, they would have a better chance of getting in if James and I came with them, so I booked four tickets for their Christmas dinner and ceilidh for tomorrow night.
+When James found out he was not a happy boy; he had been looking forward to a quiet Saturday night at home, and he did a lot of muttering.
 However he calmed down eventually and I think he will turn up, let's hope it's a good evening.

 Extreme Weather